VIAME/VIAME/docs/smqtkbridge.rst

     "type": "CaffeDescriptorGenerator"
     }

+The command to run the test application is as follows (all one line, run from the kwiver/build directory):

+    LD_PRELOAD=~/miniconda/envs/smqtk/lib/libpython2.7.so.1.0 ./examples/call_SMQTK_pipeline/SMQTK_Descriptor_test my-caffe-config ../source/examples/cat.jpg

+.. note:: The “LD_PRELOAD” variable setting is required to make sure that sprokit does not try to use the system
+   python instead of the SMQTK python environment you created.
+We will be working to make this unecessary as soon as possible.

 When the application runs, it will eventually print out lines that look like this (after many log messages)::

     Descriptor size: 4096